spittis/extra-credit2/README.md

 $ cd extra-credit2
 ```
 ```
-Open the index.html in a browser, Chrome works best.
+Open the index.html in a browser, Google Chrome works best.
 ```

 ## Built With

-* Vue JS
+* [Vue.js](https://vuejs.org/) - The JavaScript framework that helps create a more maintainable and testable code base.

 ## Authors